Adler Juvenile Justice Internship Program

 The AJJI program is modeled after the practitioner-scholar model of training as articulated by the National Council of Schools and Programs in Professional Psychology (NCSPP).
 Throughout training, the integration of knowledge, skills, and professional attitudes in program areas established by NCSPP is emphasized.
 The program utilizes the seven core NCSPP areas and one additional area in socially responsible practice, consistent with our mission.

-The eight goal areas of training identified by the AJJI program consistent with our practitioner-scholar model are:
+Two broad program goals of training are identified by the AJJI program consistent with our practitioner-scholar model and mission:

-- Therapeutic Relationship - Knowledge of and skill in relational therapeutics both as necessary and sufficient means of engaging and helping others
+- Relationship – Demonstrate entry level competency including knowledge and skill in developing effective relationships as a means of engaging and helping others.

-- Psychological Assessment - Knowledge of and skill in the design, administration, scoring, analysis and report writing of comprehensive assessments (including cognitive, achievement, personality, and neuropsychological assessment tools)
+- Psychological Assessment – Development of entry level competency in diagnostic and assessment skills.
+This includes diagnostic interviewing skills and design, administration, scoring, analysis and report writing of comprehensive psychological assessments.

-- Therapeutic Intervention - Knowledge of and skill in a range of intervention theories and methods; knowledge of and skill in evidence based practice; knowledge of and skill in case conceptualization and treatment planning, including treatment outcome assessment; knowledge of and skill in progress note and report writing, and record keeping
+- Therapeutic Intervention – Development of entry level competency in intervention methods.
+This includes knowledge and skill in a range of intervention theories and methods; evidence-based practice; case conceptualization and treatment planning, and treatment outcome assessment and record keeping.

-- Consultation/Education - Knowledge of and skill in consultation and community education
+- Consultation/Education – Development of entry level competency in consultation, community education and psycho-educational activities.

-- Diversity - Knowledge of and sensitivity to individual and cultural diversity
+- Diversity – Development of knowledge, respect and sensitivity for individual and cultural diversity dimensions and competency integrating these in clinical practice.

 Internship Training Activities